man freezer

 6. Keep your home curtains drawn

 Shut the windows and pull down the shades when it’s hotter outside.
-That might seem the wrong way around as your first response is to open the windows and the curtains.
-However, if your room faces the sun, it will heat your room.
-Also if you are a hayfever sufferer you need to be careful of having the windows open in the evenings.
+That seems the wrong way around as your first response is to open the windows and the curtains.
+Yet, if your room faces the sun, it will heat your room.
+If you suffer from hay fever, be cautious about opening the windows in the evenings.
 Depending on whether you are in a relationship or not, think about sleeping alone for one night!

 Image from WBBC Charlotte heatwave